-It is common for people to want to make gifts and transfers to various charities during their lifetime.
-These gifts could consist of stock, cash, life insurance, etc. As people become older, they sometimes find that they don’t need as much financial wealth to live on, and they are willing to make either an outright gift or a planned gift, such as a gift annuity or a charitable trust.
+It is common for people to want to make gifts and transfers to various charities.
+These gifts could consist of stock, cash, life insurance, etc. As people become older, they sometimes find that they don’t need as much financial wealth to live on, and they are willing to make gifts to charities.

 In many jurisdictions, the gifting of funds to charity may be regarded as disqualifying transfers, but if there have been significant gifts over years, the Medicaid authority should review the gift and determine that it is not intended as a spend down strategy, but rather was given as part of a deliberate lifetime giving strategy, even through incapacity.